sagemath/trac_to_gh/Issue 1910.md

 # Issue 1910: linear algebra -- doctesting for sage/matrix/matrix_field_dense.pyx is off for no good reason, and there are lots of problems when we turn it on.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1910

 Original creator: was